Skip to main content

 Kinds of Cases Heard by Federal Courts

-In the big picture, federal courts can only decide very limited types of cases:
+In the big picture, federal courts can only decide limited types of cases:

-• Diversity: Cases between residents of two different states can go to federal court as long as there is more than $75,000 in dispute.
-Federal courts can also hear cases between two people who have land grants from different states, or between the states themselves.
-States can sue each other for a number of reasons, but often these cases are over rights to land or waterways.
+• Diversity Jurisdiction: Federal courts also hear cases between residents of "diverse citizenship" wherein the issue in dispute meets the set dollar amount.
+These cases are often between residents of two states, and the amount in controversy is $75,000 or more.
+Federal courts can also hear cases between two people with land grants from different states or between the states themselves.
+States can sue each other for several reasons, but often, these cases are over rights to land or waterways.
 When this happens, states can skip the trial court and go directly to the U.S. Supreme Court.

-• Treaties and Diplomats: Cases that affect or could affect the U.S.'s standing with other countries, including cases addressing treaties with other countries.
+• Treaties and Diplomats: Particular cases that affect or could affect the U.S.'s standing with other countries, including cases addressing treaties with other countries.
 This includes cases involving ambassadors and public ministers in the U.S. and abroad.

 • Admiralty: Cases that involve navigable water bodies in and around the U.S., including the oceans, rivers, and great lakes.